KevinMathisen/in5020-assignment1/README.md

 ## Overview

 This user guide explains how to compile and run the distributed application, including the server, proxy, and client components.
-The application accepts delays and caching through command-line flags.
+The application accepts delays and caching through command-line arguments.

 ## Prerequisites